 Protocol-specific headers

-Different protocols support different sets of headers.
-Some protocols also have special header behavior:
+Different protocols support different header capabilities: